jconorgrogan/Informational-Constructivism/ISG/ISG.md

         *   **Handling Ties:** When several generators share the same maximum exponent, the current model treats them as equivalent.
 If split reuse carries a different cost, introduce x₂ = second‑largest exponent (or a full ordered exponent vector).
     *   **y (Total Primitive Instances):** Counts the total number of primitive building blocks used in the structure n.
 This includes the initial introduction of each distinct generator type (via Δ_gen) plus every subsequent reuse (via Δ_self) that contributes to the exponents.
 This count often directly reflects:
         *   The baseline description length (K) required to list the primitive constituents (e.g., K might have a term proportional to y).
-    Therefore, the (x, y) coordinates provide a profile of a structure's assembly strategy in terms of depth of reuse vs. total component count, which corresponds to its general position within the SUR cost landscape, **given a specific cost model relating x and y to K and E.**
+    Therefore, the (x, y) coordinates provide a profile of a structure's assembly strategy in terms of depth of reuse vs. total component count, which corresponds to its general position within the SUR cost landscape, **given a specific cost model relating x and y to K and E.** Thus, the ISG coordinates classify the structure of systems pushing against the observer's Ledger limits.
+It makes distinctions based on *how* limits are approached, even if the systems resist full internal description.

 6.  **Mapping IC Operations to Grid Movements** Assuming distinct primes map to distinct irreducible Δ_gen events: